Farmer Resume Examples

 - Include any certifications or training related to agriculture, such as pesticide application or organic farming.

-- Showcase your skills in operating and maintaining farming equipment, including tractors and harvesters.
+- Surface your skills in operating and maintaining farming equipment, including tractors and harvesters.

 - Mention any experience with modern farming technologies, such as GPS land measurement and automated irrigation systems.